 - A transfer generally can be made only between the student's first and second year of law school.

 - A transfer applicant generally must have at least 25 credit hours of law school coursework and be in good academic standing at an ABA-accredited law school.

 - A transfer student may be awarded credit for up to 30 hours of study at another ABA-approved law school.
-The exact number of credits awarded is determined by the associate dean for academic affairs after a review of the transfer student’s transcript, course content, hours earned, grades earned, and/or other factors deemed relevant by the associate dean for academic affairs.
+The exact number of credits awarded is determined by the Associate Dean for Academic and Student Affairs after a review of the transfer student’s transcript, course content, hours earned, grades earned, and/or other factors deemed relevant by the Associate Dean for Academic and Student Affairs.
 But in any event, a grade of C (or equivalent) or better is necessary in each course for which transfer credit is sought.